 Answer: Along with the time humans figured out how to grow food and use wheels, they invented money.
 All three innovations played a big role in advancing the standard of living.
 People began producing an excess, hauling it to town, and forming markets.
 But while no one expects civilization to abandon agriculture or the wheel, there are some who expect people to give up on money in a crisis.

 They won’t.
 Money is extraordinarily useful -- just like the wheel.
 People won’t do without it.

 They won’t resign themselves to living as if money had not been created.
-People won’t choose to go without trade and become totally self sufficient.
-Nor will they choose a strict barter system which requires them to find trading partners that a) want what they have and b) have what they want.
+People won’t choose to go without trade and become totally self-sufficient.
+Nor will they choose a strict barter system that requires them to find trading partners that a) want what they have and b) have what they want.

 Gold and silver have been working as money for roughly as long as the wheel has been used in transportation -- including periods of government collapse, black plagues, and other crises of all sorts.
 These metals are almost universally recognized as money.
 And money is an essential innovation that is with us to stay.
 For more on this subject, read this.

 Question: I haven’t heard much about Operation Chokepoint lately.
 Is that initiative ongoing and are you seeing any impact?

 Answer: Yes, Operation Chokepoint continues, and we think it is very likely impacting our industry.

 We’ll elaborate first by explaining Operation Chokepoint.
 The U.S. Justice Department announced the program in 2013.
 The Obama DOJ’s stated intent is to dissuade fraud and money laundering by ratcheting up scrutiny on banks and financial services providers who have clients in certain “high-risk” businesses.